What is Pity in Genshin Impact? How to get a guaranteed 5 star character

-Understanding how the Pity system in Genshin Impact works can greatly improve Travelers’ chances of unlocking those coveted 5-star characters.
-Utilizing the feature at the right time is the most effective way to secure the best pulls in the game, so if you really want to obtain a specific hero, knowing how to use it is essential.
-Here’s everything you need to know about how the Pity system works in Genshin Impact.
+In Genshin Impact, you can improve your chances of getting guaranteed 5-star characters by understanding the game’s Pity system.
+Using the Pity feature at the right time is a great way to secure the best pulls in the game, so if you’re aiming for a specific character it’s essential to understand the system.
+Here’s everything you need to know about how Pity works in Genshin Impact.

-Spending all your Primogems on a Wish in Genshin Impact, to only end up with a 3-star item at best can be extremely frustrating.
-Using up all 10 of your Wishes and pulling every character aside from the one you really wanted is even more maddening.
+It can be frustrating to spend all your hard-earned Primogems in Genshin Impact only to end up with a 3-star item.
+Using up all of your Wishes to pull every character except the one you really want is even more maddening.

 - How does the Pity system work in Genshin Impact?